 (You can even see me hedging my belief in this being the real Jim, in my use of “He says,” as if an outside observer who is not to be trusted is talking about Jim, rather than the man himself.
 And surely, Jim himself casts doubt over his own grander-than-thou proselytizing when he appears in junkets for this film, clean-shaved, inshape, with expensive couture that surely must be rubbing his higher-consciousness molecules the wrong way.)

 Back when he was making the pioneering salary of $20 million for his role in THE CABLE GUY, there was much talk about that $10 million check that Carrey had written to himself when he was a janitor, in the hopes of cashing it when he was rich.
 We all took it for granted Carrey had cashed it somewhere between THE CABLE GUY (1996) and LIAR LIAR (1997).
 Now we discover that he put it, uncashed, into his dad’s coffin.
-His father never saw Jim become the megastar he would one day be, only seeing the rise of his son’s career with ACE VENTURA: PET DETECTIVE (released February 1994), and dying 3 weeks after THE MASK was released, in September 1994.
-That’s the mark of the man that Jim Carrey is, was, and forever shall be…
+(His father never saw Jim become the megastar he would one day be, only seeing the rise of his son’s career with ACE VENTURA: PET DETECTIVE (released February 1994), and dying 3 weeks after THE MASK was released, in September 1994.)

 In 2010, Joaquin Phoenix did a performance-art experiment on Hollywood called I’M NOT HERE, to reveal its fakery, hypocrisy, venality and stupidity.
 It’s something Andy might have done; a long con to prove that nothing is real.

-In his 2014 film DUMB AND DUMBER TO, Jim’s character spends 20 years in an asylum pretending he is catatonic, just to play a joke on his best friend.
-Andy would have like that.
+In his 2014 film DUMB AND DUMBER TO, Jim’s character pulls a long con, spending 20 years in an asylum pretending he is catatonic, just to play a joke on his best friend.

-Thus in 2017, Jim Carrey, the intelligent, lucid, articulate and rich actor, doesn’t have to pander to anyone’s notion of who he must or should be any more.
+Now, in 2017, Jim Carrey, the intelligent, lucid, articulate and rich actor, doesn’t have to pander to anyone’s notion of who he must or should be any more.
 He can continue acting in films should he decide to, or he can give it up altogether if it seems beneath his conglomeration of molecules.
-Yes, Jim could be on some elevated plane, looking down on us mortals from his perch of higher understanding; or could he be playing the Socratic hermit as a long con joke on a society he is exposing for its fakery, hypocrisy, venality and stupidity?
+Yes, Jim could be on some elevated plane, looking down on us mortals from his perch of higher understanding; or he could be playing the Socratic hermit as a long con joke on a society he is exposing for its fakery, hypocrisy, venality and stupidity.

 Andy would like that.